-HB 2099, as amended, would authorize the City of Topeka (Topeka) to conduct periodic inspections of private residential housing properties when the owner of the property is receiving direct public financial assistance for tenant rent, define direct public financial assistance, and sets forth requirements to conduct such inspections.
+HB 2099, as amended, would authorize the City of Topeka (Topeka) to conduct periodic inspections of private residential housing properties when the owner of the property is receiving direct public financial assistance for tenant rent, define "direct public financial assistance" for this purpose, and establish requirements to conduct such inspections.

 Under current law, cities and counties are prohibited from conducting interior housing inspections of private residential property without occupant's consent.
-The bill would allow such inspections by Topeka if the property owner receives direct public financial assistance for tenant rent.
+The bill would create an exception for such inspections by Topeka, upon adoption of an ordinance, if the property owner receives direct public financial assistance for tenant rent.

-The bill would define "direct public financial assistance" to mean a financial payment or consideration from the United States Department of Housing and Urban Development (HUD).
+The bill would define "direct public financial assistance" to mean a financial payment or consideration from the U.S. Department of Housing and Urban Development (HUD).